nyambati/express-acl/README.md

 [![Coverage Status](https://coveralls.io/repos/github/andela-thomas/express-acl/badge.svg?branch=develop)](https://coveralls.io/github/andela-thomas/express-acl?branch=develop)
 [![Codacy Badge](https://api.codacy.com/project/badge/grade/6cba987b85b84f11bb5ab0340388a556)](https://www.codacy.com/app/thomas-nyambati/express-acl)

-Express Access Control Lists (express-acl) enable you to manage the requests made to your express server.
-It makes use of ACL rules to protect your sever from unauthorized access.
-ACLs defines which user groups are granted access and the type of access they have against a specified resource.
-When a request is received against a resource, `express-acl` checks the corresponding ACL policy to verify if the requester has the necessary access permissions.
+Express-acl is a lightweight implementation of Access Control Lists for express applications.
+This package enables you to easly manage and protect your express server against unauthorized access.
+This is achieved through the use of ACL policies that define access levels of each user group in you app.
+This policies defines which user groups are granted access to your app and the type of access they have against a specified resources.
+When a request is made against a resource, `express-acl` checks the corresponding ACL policy to verify if the requester has the necessary access permissions to access that resource.

 ##### What is ACL rules
 ACL is a set of rules that tell `express-acl` how to handle the requests made to your server against a specific resource.
 Think of them like road signs or traffic lights that control how your traffic flows in your app.
 ACL rules are defined in JSON or yaml syntax.